-The Fair Work Ombudsman will make educational visits to about 40 businesses in Wollongong this week.
+The Fair Work Ombudsman will make educational visits to about 50 businesses in Wollongong over the next two weeks.

-Fair Work inspectors will doorknock businesses to provide information packs to employers entering the national workplace relations system for the first time.
+Fair Work inspectors will doorknock businesses to provide information packs to employers who have entered the national workplace relations system.

-This follows educational visits to more than 100 Wollongong and Unanderra employers earlier this year.
+This follows educational visits to more than 2000 other businesses throughout NSW so far this year.

-Fair Work Ombudsman NSW Director Mark Davidson says the informal visits are aimed at assisting employers to understand changes to national workplace laws, including the introduction of the National Employment Standards and Modern Awards.
+Fair Work Ombudsman Executive Director Michael Campbell says the informal visits are aimed at assisting employers to understand changes to national workplace laws, including the introduction of the National Employment Standards and Modern Awards.

 Want to save this information for later?

 If you might need to read this information again, save it for later so you can access it quickly and easily.